fooplugins/foogallery/README.txt

 * Fix : Images in Yoast SEO sitemaps pull correctly for all types of gallery embedding
 * Fix : Lazy-load issues on certain browsers (reverted back to old logic)
 * Fix : Updated WPThumb so that images with querystrings in the URL will work
+* Fix : Minor security issue fixed on the FooGallery settings page (only exploitable by administrators)

 = 1.8.14 =
 [//]: # fs_premium_only_begin